mozilla/TBTWBuildChallenge/README.md

 # Take Back The Web Build Technology Challenge

-This is the submission area for Take Back The Web teams Build Technology Challenge.
+Note: This is the submission area for Take Back The Web teams entering their ideas into the Build Technology Challenge.

 Your challenge, if you choose to accept it, is to design a prototype of a powerful tool that will help people understand why privacy and security is important online.